-If you use a charge sensitive accelerometer, see picture on page 164, you need to know the capacitance of all cables and accessories in addition to the charge sensitivity and the capacitance of the accelerometer.
+If you use a charge sensitive accelerometer you need to know the capacitance of all cables and accessories in addition to the charge sensitivity and the capacitance of the accelerometer.
 The following example will show how to calculate the sensitivity.